ruby-rdf/rack-linkeddata/README.md

 object that implements the `RDF::Enumerable` mixin.
-You would typically return an instance of `RDF::Graph` or `RDF::Repository` from your Rack application, and let the `Rack::LinkedData::ContentNegotiation` middleware take care serializing your response into whatever RDF format the HTTP client requested and understands.
+You would typically return an instance of `RDF::Graph` or `RDF::Repository` from your Rack application, and let the `Rack::LinkedData::ContentNegotiation` middleware take care of serializing your response into whatever RDF format the HTTP client requested and understands.

-The middleware works by querying [RDF.rb][] for the MIME content types of known RDF serialization formats, so it will work with whatever serialization plugins that are currently available for RDF.rb.
+The middleware queries [RDF.rb][] for the MIME content types of known RDF serialization formats, so it will work with whatever serialization plugins that are currently available for RDF.rb.
 (At present, this includes support for N-Triples, Turtle, RDF/XML, RDF/JSON and TriX.)

 Documentation
 -------------